 Royal Government Ministries

-The Council of Ministers is the equivalent of the Prime Minister’s cabinet and is made up of the ministries and their relevant heads.
+- The Council of Ministers is the equivalent of the Prime Minister’s cabinet and is made up of the ministries and their relevant heads.
+The remaining 26 ministries are all headquartered in Phnom Penh and in the majority of cases have departmental offices in the various provincial capitals.

-In some cases the ministries are responsible for the oversight of a particular industry sector, for instance Agriculture and Fisheries, Posts & Telecommunications, Tourism and so forth.
-Others, such as the Ministry of Environment, play a broader role and will interact within various industries.
+- Others, such as the Ministry of Environment, play a broader role and will interact with various industries.

-- In every case the business will need first to be registered with the Ministry of Commerce, after which (in the case of a “real regime“ business), it will need also to register with the Ministry of Economy & Finance to receive its tax identification number.
+- In every case the business will first need to be registered with the Ministry of Commerce, after which (in the case of a “real regime“ business) it will need to register with the Ministry of Economy and Finance to receive its tax identification number.

-The ministry also conducts workplace inspections and requires proper registration of all employees, a process which should be updated monthly.
+- This Ministry conducts workplace inspections and requires proper registration of all employees; a process which should be updated monthly.

-- The cost is roughly 0.85% of the employee’s salary, with contributions payable monthly.
+- The cost is roughly 0.85 percent of the employee’s salary, with contributions payable monthly.
 The fund gives employees access to free medical treatment at designated government hospitals, for working-hours accidents and injuries, also covering them to and from work.